 As our community has continued to struggle against unjust development practices, our education work has increasingly focused on turning community knowledge into tools for organizing and better policy.
 Our Equitable Development Rubric, and its accompanying framework, offer a foundation for a creative and desperately-needed inclusionary housing policy in Cincinnati.
 With it, we are educating and strengthening a grassroots push for change at City Hall.

-Starting in October, we’ll have a limited number of hard copies of the guidebook.
+We have a limited number of hard copies of the guidebook.
 If you’d like to request copies for a group or meeting, please fill out this form.

 The following videos capture some of what we covered in recent trainings:

 Video 1 offers an introduction and initial steps to get going

 Video 2 covers some deeper, next steps for councils